Last updated on September 27, 2023 by Siraj Ul Haq

 Decrement Operator:

-The decrement operator decreases the value in the operand by 1.
+.
 It is the opposite of the increment operator.
 Similarly, like the increment operator, it can be used for loop control, counters, array indexing, updating values, and creating sequences.
 Look at the below example,

 $number = 5;